lsst/rsp_lsst_io/docs/guides/times-square/github-repos/pre-commit-howto.rst

    ## Development

-   This repository uses pre-commit to keep notebooks formatted and clean.
-Install pre-commit by running:
+   This repository uses Pre-commit to keep notebooks formatted and clean.
+Install Pre-commit by running:

    ```bash
    make init
    ```

-Run pre-commit in a GitHub Actions workflow
+Run Pre-commit in a GitHub Actions workflow
 ===========================================

-Sometimes a contributor will forget to install pre-commit.
+Sometimes a contributor will forget to install Pre-commit.
-To catch this, you can run pre-commit in a GitHub Actions workflow:
+To catch this, you can run Pre-commit in a GitHub Actions workflow:

 .. code-block:: yaml
    :caption: .github/workflows/ci.yaml